 - Determine final location with Parks and Recreation representative in August or September 2022.

-- Submit signed and completed application form with donation to the City of Boulder Parks and Recreation Department.
+- Submit signed and completed order form with donation to the City of Boulder Parks and Recreation Department.

 - After donation is received, the bench is ordered, including a final proof of the plaque text.
 Please allow up to 12 weeks after final approval for delivery.

 - Plaque will be placed on the bench during manufacturing or upon completion of the refurbishment.

 - Notification of completion will be sent to the applicant.